scionproto/scion/go/tools/scion-pki/README.md

 ### Setting up the directory structure

 `scion-pki` works on a root directory `<root>` that where it will put and look for all the necessary keys, certificates, TRCs, and configuration files needed for the generation of the PKI entities.
 The expected structure is the following:
 ```
 	<root>/
 		ISD1/
-			trc.ini
+			isd.ini
 			AS1/
-				cert.ini
-				[core-cert.ini]
+				as.ini
 				certs/
 				keys/
 			AS2/